Josef-Friedrich/LuaTeX_Lua-API/README.md

 really `Lua` code.
 They consist of just function bodies and empty tables.
 The main focus lies in the docstrings.

-The API docmentation is written in a [well documented annoation format](https://github.com/sumneko/lua-language-server/wiki/Annotations#meta).
+The API docmentation is written in a [well documented annotation format](https://github.com/sumneko/lua-language-server/wiki/Annotations#meta).
 This format is based on the [EmmyLua](https://emmylua.github.io/) format.
 Unfortunately, the `Lua` community has not yet been able to